kamronb/food_safety_manager/README.md

 Regional FSO and REHO All Pivileges of previous officers in addition to all the activities in the region assigned - can add and remove users in assigned areas alone

-EHU Food Safety Director - All Privileges as previous but has Super User Privileges and Islandwide Access - can add and remove users in assigned areas alone
+EHU Food Safety Director - All Privileges as previous but has Super User Privileges and Islandwide Access - can add and remove any user has access to all features on an islandwide level.

 Reports Printed